drachlyznardh/git-historian/README.md

 This whole project exists only to prove that a different, more readable layout for the graph of a repo is possible, and that I could actually write it.
-It is incomplete, vastly inefficient and completely outside Git.
+It is now fairly functional, but vastly slower than invoking Git itself and it is a standalone application.

 Implementation
 --------------